 You can also paddle the Roanoke River to Smith Mountain Lake by taking advantage of the Riverfront Area at Roanoke County's Explore Park.
 It's a 7 mile float from Back Creek to Hardy Bridge.

 For another spot with easy access to the Roanoke River Blueway, check out the Tinker Creek Canoe Launch in the Town of Vinton.

 As another James River feeder, Jennings Creek may look tame, but there are Class II and Class III rapids lurking.
 About 4.5 miles of them, actually.
 Have your game face on and paddle away.

-After a nice, long rainfall, North Creek comes to life offering Class II-IV rapids for souls seeking an adrenaline rush.
+After a nice, long rainfall, North Creek is another paddling option in the national forest that comes to life offering Class II-IV rapids for souls seeking an adrenaline rush.

-Finally, the Class V. Bottom Creek has some interesting stretches you’ll want to tackle, but not alone.
+Finally, the Class V. Bottom Creek that winds through Bottom Creek Gorge has some interesting stretches you’ll want to tackle, but not alone.
+As you can see in the YouTube video above, be smart as this stream is extremely difficult to paddle.
 Find a knowledgeable guide to ride with the first time or two.

-Twin River Outfitters is based in Buchanan and equipped with all you need to get started for your day on the water.
-They’re the most knowledgeable guides for those tricky Botetourt County steams like the North and Bottom Creeks.
+Twin River Outfitters (pictured above) is based in Buchanan and equipped with all you need to get started for your day on the water.
 They’re also the authority on the Upper James River Water Trail.